Raspurrin/Raspurrin/README.md

 🔸 I am currently a student at <a href="https://42wolfsburg.de/">42Wolfsburg</a>.
 🔸 I enjoy learning from a low level and I have an interest in Assembly, gamedev and XR.
 🔸 I aspire to create something to meaningfully contribute to the world.
 🔸 My most important values are: empathy, rationality and authenticity.
-🔸 Some of my hobbies are: drawing, climbing, (board)games and crafting.

 <br>
 <h2 align="center">Some stats: 📝</h2>